My Name Is Joe Thomas: Background

+Critical reception

-Allmusic editor Andy Kellman gave the album three and a half out of five stars and wrote that while My Name Is Joe Thomas "has the appearance of a nostalgia trip, it isn't one.
+Allmusic editor Andy Kellman gave the album three and a half out of five stars and found that while My Name Is Joe Thomas "has the appearance of a nostalgia trip, it isn't one.
 Recorded mostly with Derrick "D.O.A."
 Allen, Gerald Isaac, and Damo Farmer, it covers all his usual ground in inspired fashion, and like the earlier 2010s albums offers a diverse range of heartfelt, never oversold material."
 Referring to Joe's announcement that he was seriously considering retiring from music, Kellman concluded: "If this is truly it, Thomas figuratively and literally went out on a high note."

+Also alluding to Joe's retirement statement, SoulTracks editor Melody Charles wrote: "Perhaps he feels that his thirteenth studio release, with good reason, is finally his career's personal best.
+What the sixteen tracks will demonstrate, beyond Joe's trademark finesse and sincerity, is his understated intensity and ease with a variety of styles and subject matter; Damo Farmer, Derrick "D.O.A."
+Allen and Gerald Issac anchor his explorations into both the familiar and unfamiliar [...]
+We can only hope, however, that My Name Is Joe Thomas is yet another intriguing episode in the series.
+Not its final encore."